Find the latest news for Colombia

 - New Zealand's Foreign Minister presided over the United Nations Security Council’s unanimous adoption of Resolution 2307 in September 2016 welcoming Colombia’s Peace Agreement with the Revolutionary Armed Forces of Colombia - People’s Army (FARC-EP) and approving the mandate of the UN political mission to assist the parties in laying down their arms and ending over a half century of conflict.

-- New Zealand supports Colombia’s post-conflict development and peace implementation, and has made a NZD$1 million contribution to humanitarian demining efforts (including the use of New Zealand-developed thermite technology).
+- New Zealand supports Colombia’s post-conflict development and peace implementation, and has made a more than NZD$2 million contribution to humanitarian demining efforts (including the use of New Zealand-developed thermite technology).

 - Since 2012, New Zealand has been an active Observer of the Pacific Alliance, a regional integration initiative comprised of Colombia, Chile, Mexico, and Perú.
 New Zealand launched negotiations towards a high-quality and comprehensive free trade agreement (FTA) with the Pacific Alliance in June 2017.
 Once negotiations are concluded and the FTA is in force, New Zealand will become an Associated State of the Pacific Alliance.

-- Agricultural cooperation is increasing between our countries, with early successes from our New Zealand Aid Dairy Value Chain Project and new opportunities under the New Zealand-Pacific Alliance Agriculture Cooperation Initiative, such as a dairy farming internship, and supply chain integrity programme visits to both New Zealand and Colombia.
+- Agricultural cooperation is increasing between our countries, with early successes from our New Zealand Aid Dairy Value Chain Project (2015-2019) and Supply Chain Integrity Programme (SCIP) visits to both New Zealand and Colombia.
+Agricultural cooperation also took place on agricultural extension training in partnership with SENA.

 Total trade in goods